DataDog/helm-charts/charts/datadog/README.md

 You can specify the Datadog Cluster Agent token used to secure the communication between the Cluster Agent(s) and the Agents with `clusterAgent.token`.

 ### Upgrading

+#### From 2.x to 3.x

+The migration from 2.x to 3.x does not require manual action.
+As per the Changelog, we do not be guaranteeing support of Helm 2 moving forward.
+If you already have the legacy Kubernetes State Metrics Check enabled, migrating will only show you the deprecation notice.

 #### From 1.x to 2.x